laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/flowise-deployment-tutorial.md

 After connecting your account, the repositories available should be listed in Gimlet.
 If you can't find the repo with Flowise in it, you can use the search bar to find it.

-Click the Import button next to the repository.
+Click the **Import** button next to the repository.
 You can add multiple repos the same way.
-When all the repositories are selected, click I am done importing to save the added repos.
+When all the repositories are selected, click **I am done importing** to save the added repos.

 ## Step 2: Deployment Settings for Flowise

 Click on the repo's card to navigate to deployment settings.
+Click **New deployment**.

-For Flowise's deployment, you can select the Web Application template, and then pick the Dockerfile image container option.
-In case you don't have a Dockerfile, you can use Flowise' official one, as seen below, or fork the [repository](https://github.com/FlowiseAI/Flowise/).
+For Flowise's deployment, you can select the **Web Application Template**, and then pick the **Using a Dockerfile** container image option.
+In case you don't have a Dockerfile, you can use Flowise' official one, as seen below, or fork the [GitHub repository](https://github.com/FlowiseAI/Flowise/).

 ```
 # Build local monorepo image